thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 1. Was any income generated from the competition aside from registration fees?
 2. Did the competition make a profit or lose money?
 3. Which entity or individual managed the competition finances and who will be taking the extra money or loss of money?
-(Typically, this is a Regional Organization or sub-Regional Organization)
+Typically, this is a Regional Organization or sub-Regional Organization.
 4. Were any Delegate expenses covered?

 ### Incidents

 Include any notable incidents from the competition.
-Notable incidents are usually ones that are not included in the [Common Incident table](#common-incidents).
+Notable incidents are usually ones that are not included in the [Common Incidents](#common-incidents) table.
 Not every extra or +2 is an incident worth mentioning in the report.
 Focus your time on the incidents which may be useful for other Delegates to learn from.
 Of course, any incidents requiring WRC or WIC feedback need to be written here.

 Number the incidents in this section so that an incident can be uniquely referenced if there are any questions in the email thread.
-Include the name of the Delegate(s) who handled an incident, as this helps the WRC make a better judgment on Delegate promotions.
+Include the name of the Delegate(s) who handled each incident, as this helps the WRC make a better judgment on Delegate promotions.

 If you provided any special accommodations provided under [Regulation 2s](https://www.worldcubeassociation.org/regulations/#2s), you must list them in this section.

 ### Remarks

-The Remarks section is where you may provide any additional information or personal reflections on the competition that you do not feel fits in any of the other sections.
+The Remarks section is where you may provide any additional information or personal reflections on the competition that you do not feel fit in any of the other sections.

 ### Responses to Your Report

 You may receive responses to your report.
 If you requested feedback from the WRC or the WIC, expect a response from them.
-If they do not respond after a couple of weeks, you are encouraged to bump your email chain to remind them.
+If they do not respond after a couple of weeks, it's best to send them another email in the same thread, reminding them about your requested feedback.

 Please keep in mind that the reports mailing list goes out to hundreds of members of WCA Staff.
 Consider whether your email needs to include the reports mailing list as a recipient.
 If your email is directed at a small group of individuals, such as a thank you message to an individual or committee, please consider removing unrelated individuals and mailing lists from the email to avoid sending emails irrelevant to the vast majority of WCA Staff.